 Women’s League for Conservative Judaism is the largest synagogue based women’s organization in the world.
 Sisterhood is an active arm of the Conservative/ Masorti movement and supports the Temple of Aaron, Israel and the Conservative movement in many ways.
 By joining the Temple of Aaron Sisterhood, you are automatically included in the largest synagogue based women’s organization in the world.
 Every woman has the opportunity to participate in preserving, promoting and perpetuating Conservative/Masorti Judaism through active giving to the Torah Fund Campaign of Women’s League in support of The Jewish Theological Seminary (New York, NY), Ziegler School of Rabbinic Studies (Los Angeles, CA) and the Schechter Institute of Jewish Studies (Jerusalem).
-Please contact Sisterhood President Roxanne Portnoy to get involved.
+Please contact Sisterhood President Margie Schneider to get involved.

 Benefits of Sisterhood Membership:

 - To be informed—about women’s issues, Jewish traditions, family, Israel, world communities and affairs.

 - To be involved—through your representation of Jewish women worldwide and through participation in local Tikun Olam projects.

 - To be enriched—by sharing ideas, through arts and crafts, and through leadership training and Jewish educational programs.

 - To be inspired—by our Jewish connections and be motivated to make personal marks on our community and families. .